shug0131/eudraCT/docs/testing.md

 ## Review and Approval

-A formal review of the completed Testing Outline and related outcomes is conducted jointly by the developer and tester.
+A formal review of the completed Test Outline and related outcomes is conducted jointly by the developer and tester.
  The review includes:
 *	Every failed  test;
 *	Remedial actions, including timeframes for their implementation or revision of test documents